-© 1983 Tony Cirino
+© 1983 Tony Cirino A Handful of Firsts

 One afternoon in November 1885 the first international soccer game in the United States was played on a grassy field near East Newark, New Jersey.
 Two thousand local spectators saw a local all-star team lose [0-1] to the Canadian national team after a rather rough display.
 Observers noted that "much skin was lost in the struggle" as the Americans kept the visitors to only the single goal.
 The New York Times reporter remarked that play had frequently disintegrated into fist fights and the referee had intervened several times to mainain order.